shandianchengzi/rt-thread/bsp/imxrt/imxrt1021-nxp-evk/README.md

 ## Board Resources Introduction

 The i.MX RT1020 EVK is a 2-layer low-cost through-hole USB-powered PCB.
-At its heart lies the i.MX RT1020 crossover MCU in LQFP144 package, featuring NXP’s advanced implementation of the Arm® Cortex®-M7 core.
+At its heart lies the i.MX RT1020 crossover MCU in LQFP144 package, featuring NXPs advanced implementation of the Arm Cortex-M7 core.
 This core operates at speeds up to 500 MHz to provide high CPU performance and excellent real-time response.
 ![board](figures/board.jpg)